stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 beyond the power of a layman to classify.
 Whether it was human or simian only a scientist could determine, and the process of determination would be greatly hampered by its imperfect condition.
 Time and the Congo climate are not kind to mummies; especially when their preparation is as amateurish as seemed to be the case here.
-Around the creature&rsquo;s neck had been found a golden chain bearing an empty locket on which were armorial designs; no doubt some hapless traveller&rsquo;s keepsake, taken by the N&rsquo;bangus and hung upon the goddess as a charm.
-In commenting on the contour of the mummy&rsquo;s face, M. Verhaeren suggested a whimsical comparison; or rather, expressed a humorous wonder just how it would strike his correspondent, but was too much interested scientifically to waste many words in levity.
+Around the creature's neck had been found a golden chain bearing an empty locket on which were armorial designs; no doubt some hapless traveller's keepsake, taken by the N'bangus and hung upon the goddess as a charm.
+In commenting on the contour of the mummy's face, M. Verhaeren suggested a whimsical comparison; or rather, expressed a humorous wonder just how it would strike his correspondent, but was too much interested scientifically to waste many words in levity.
 The stuffed goddess, he wrote, would arrive duly packed about a month after receipt of the letter.